-Auckland is a popular destination for people from all over the world and is often ranked as 'most liveable city' or in lists of the Top Ten most popular places to visit.
+Auckland is a popular destination for people from all over the world and is often ranked as ‘most liveable city’ or in lists of the Top Ten most popular places to visit.
 But Auckland has two main drawbacks.
-Firstly, lots of people think Auckland is just a place for a quick stopover before moving on to other parts of Auckland and secondly it has recently been ranked as one of the most expensive places to visit.
+Firstly, lots of people think there are no things to do and that therefore Auckland is just a place for a quick stopover before moving on to other parts of New Zealand and secondly it was recently ranked as one of the most expensive places to visit.
 Well, we know a few secrets to help you see and experience Auckland on a budget and to convince you to stay in town for a little bit longer than one or two days!

 Mission Bay – If you like walking then walking along the seafront to Mission Bay from the CBD is a really nice option.
 Not only do you get spectacular views all the way, but when you arrive you are rewarded with a lovely beach and can have a dip in the sea to cool off.
 If walking isn’t your thing then catch the bus, it’ll cost you about $4.50 one way if you pay by cash, however if you’re in town for a while buy an AT HOP card and it’ll cost you $3.10 one way.

 Mt Eden – Mount Eden is a relatively easy volcano to get to and climb in Auckland.
 Again you could walk there, but if you’re feeling lazy catch the bus, climb to the top and enjoy amazing views of the whole of Auckland.
 On a clear day you’ll be surprised at just how much you can see.